angelazhaolianhe/DeepOmix/README.md

 python RunMultiple.py
 ```
 The users need to change the paramters of *L2_Lambda,Initial_Learning_Rate,num_epochs* and network size in the deep learning model of *In_Nodes,Pathway_Nodes,Hidden_Nodes and Out_Nodes*
+3 Visualization

+Change the input accordingly with Visualization.py

 ## Contact